-Looking at graph 29, the South African market started to depart from it US peer with serious conviction in the second half of 2004, the time when the crude price started heading north, to an extent a viewer will be forgiven for getting dizzy - while commentators find reasons to rationalize this!
+Looking at graph 29, the South African market started to depart from it's US peer with serious conviction in the second half of 2004, the time when the crude price started heading north, to an extent a viewer will be forgiven for getting dizzy - while commentators find reasons to rationalize this!
 Since the ALSI is heavily weighted towards resources it is evident that there is a strong correlation between the price of crude and that of resources.
 It is not clear what keeps crude at the current levels, particularly considering that production costs (around US\$ 15 per barrel) are only a fraction of its price.
-Surely, this cannot be sustainable and there must be a significant risk that market forces will make it returns to normal levels.
+Surely, this cannot be sustainable and there must be a significant risk that market forces will make it return to normal levels.
 This is likely to lead to resource prices declining substantially, with a resulting negative impact on the FTSE/JSE.

-By T H Friedrich - Managing Director Retirement Fund Solutions Namibia (Pty) Ltd
+MONTHLY REVIEW OF PORTFOLIO PERFORMANCE TO 31 October 2007 By T H Friedrich - Managing Director Retirement Fund Solutions Namibia (Pty) Ltd